 Greenstein's short-buying into this game helped give him an edge on his competition at the table.
 To understand the reasoning, first you have to take into account the other players at the table.
 All the players at the table (including the unknown amateurs) have a very strong understanding of implied and pot odds.
 Also, all players at the table are ridiculously aggressive.
 Picture a stack of $1 million getting into a hand against a stack of $100,000.

-- The smaller stack has all the implied odds in the hand, which obviously makes for poor reverse implied odds for the big stack.
+- Smaller stack has all implied odds in the hand, which means poor reverse implied odds for big stack.

-- Any large bets will put the small stack at risk of being pot-committed, reducing the probability of any bluffs being successful.
+- Large bets put the small stack at risk of being pot-committed, reducing probability of successful bluffs.

-- The large stack has to assume the short-buy player is going to be playing a very tight game, elevating the small stack's hand range to higher-end cards.
+- Big stack must assume short-buy player is playing tight, elevating small stack's range to high-end cards.